GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

 ## Getting Started

-Upon initial launch of Cluster Manager, the following screen will be presented to create an admin user and password:
+Upon initial launch of Cluster Manager, the following screen will be presented to create an admin username and password:

 ![Admin_Creation](../img/Cluster_Manager-01.png)